-- Run the "dmls -l" command on the colelction's root directory.
+- Run the "dmls -l" command on the collection's root directory.
 You should see the DMF state included in the output for each file.

 Compatibility with NeCTAR Linux images

-Unfortunately, none of the SGI installers precisely match the Linux images supported by NeCTAR.
-However I have been told by an SGI engineer that the tools are pretty forgiving.
+None of the HPE installers precisely match the Linux images supported by NeCTAR.
+However I have been told by an HPE engineer that the tools are pretty forgiving.
 He mentioned the following:

-- The RHEL RPMs will work on NeCTAR CentOS and Scientific Linux images with the same major version numver.
+- The RHEL RPMs will work on NeCTAR CentOS and Scientific Linux images with the same major version number.

 - It is worth trying to use the "alien" tool to convert RPMs to DEBs and then trying installing the DEBs on Ubuntu or Debian.

 DNF client tools versus NFS automount